 For instance, how about doing Richard and Florence Atwater’s 1939 Honor Book Mr. Popper’s Penguins as a zombie apocalypse?

 A lot of these Newbery movies have big casts, but you can also do a 90-Second Newbery all by yourself, as a one-person show.
 Like this fantastic one-man version of Lois Lowry’s 1994 Medal winner The Giver, by Brooklyn up-and-comer Leo Lion:

-If you don’t want to deal with live actors, or want more control over your sets, you can also consider using puppets, like the Bookie Woogie blog did for their adaptation of the “Dragons and Giants” vignette from Arnold Lobel’s 1973 Honor Book Frog and Toad Together:
+Another option if you don’t want to deal with live actors, or want more control over your sets, is to use puppets, like the Bookie Woogie blog did for their adaptation of the “Dragons and Giants” vignette from Arnold Lobel’s 1973 Honor Book Frog and Toad Together:

-One of the satisfying things about the film festival is seeing the different ways different groups handle the same material.
+As I noted above with Charlotte’s Web, it’s fun to see how different groups handle the same material.
 Here’s another take on Frog and Toad Together, of the vignette called “The List,” by Sara Truscott of Tacoma, WA.
-This one makes Frog and Toad into a love story like a Wes Anderson movie or French ye-ye pop music video:
+This one brilliantly transforms Frog and Toad into a love story like a Wes Anderson movie or French ye-ye pop music video:

 If you’ve read Sid Fleischman’s 1987 Newbery Medal winner The Whipping Boy, you know that it’s a funny adventure about a poor boy who is hired by the royal family to be whipped in the prince’s place when the bratty prince misbehaves (since it’s against the law to hit a prince).
 The Schaumburg District Township Library took that story to a whole new level by retelling the story in the style of Star Wars, complete with lightsabers, spaceship chase scenes, and lasers!
 (If you’re interested in adding lightsabers and lasers to your video, check out the easy-to-use SaberFX software.)